Big Blue Car & Mesh'd

 After that I managed to find a used Korg MS20 which had in/out patch connections across two analogue oscillators.
 From then on I was bitten by the synth bug and either bought or hired many of the early ones from Roland, Korg to Yamaha's ultra clean 80's FM synths; the DX7, 9 and 21 in particular.

-Mesh'd is my synth playground of sampling, sequencing and general soundscaping.
-Generally it doesn't sit well style-wise with the songwriting part of Big Blue Car so they remain separate with mesh'd very much like an alternator ego.
+Mesh'd is my synth playground of sequences and sound & rhythm doodling.
+Because of it's styling it doesn't sit under the songwriting part of Big Blue Car so I keep them separated, with Mesh'd very much Big Blue Car's 'alternator ego'.